Trump nominee for public lands post withdraws after her criticism of Jan. 6 Capitol attack surfaces

 The longtime oil and gas industry representative appeared well-poised to carry out Trump's plans to roll back restrictions on energy development, including in Western states where the land bureau has vast holdings.
 The agency also oversees mining, grazing and recreation.

-Sgamma's withdrawal underscored the Trump administration's creation of a “loyalty test” to weed out subordinates who are out of step with him, said Aaron Weiss with the left-leaving Center for Western Priorities.
+Sgamma's withdrawal underscored the Trump administration's creation of a "loyalty test" to weed out subordinates who are out of step with him, said Aaron Weiss, deputy director of the left-leaning Center for Western Priorities.

 “That’s the world we're in — if that’s what happened — where being sane and acknowledging reality with the White House is enough to sink a nomination,” he said.

 The Bureau of Land Management plays a central role in a long-running debate over the best use of government-owned lands, and its policies have swung sharply as control of the White House has shifted between Republicans and Democrats.
-Under former President Joe Biden, it curbed oil drilling and coal mining on federal lands while expanding renewable power.
+Under President Joe Biden, a Democrat, it curbed oil drilling and coal mining on federal lands while expanding renewable power.
+The agency under Biden also moved to put conservation on more equal footing with oil drilling and other extractive industries in a bid to address climate change.

 Trump is reversing the land bureau's course yet again.